 With this, we encourage guests to plan their travels accordingly.
 Booking a 5th night directly at the inn of your choice is the perfect way to end the walking tour.
 It gives you a place to shower after your final walk (you’ll want one!) and you’ll have your car so you can drive to dinner and conclude with a great night’s rest (you’ll need one!).

 - Four-night stay includes each night at a different Vermont inn

 - Trail snacks for the day’s walk

 - Remember: if you struggle to lift the bags, we can’t lift them either!

-- All taxes, service charges and gratuities
+- All taxes, and service charges

 We understand that some circumstances may arise causing a need to cancel, so we want to be upfront and clear regarding our policies.
 The orchestration of the tour is complicated and intensive, involving four inns and many logistics.
 To secure your reservation, we require a deposit of 50% of the cost of your tour.
 Once this deposit is paid, half of your deposit is immediately non-refundable.
 Two weeks prior to your tour start date, the remaining 50% of your tour price is due.
 Once this second payment is made, all monies paid are fully non-refundable.

 - Guests need to be aware of Vermont’s travel restrictions before booking.
 Booking a tour assumes the guest’s ability to meet the travel restrictions.
 Refunds will not be considered in the event that a guest cannot meet the travel restrictions as they were posted at the time of booking.
 For any questions at all, please contact us.